 Mayo Clinic also collaborates with other cancer centers around the country to develop and participate in clinical trials.
 This partnership gives Mayo Clinic patients access to the latest in breast cancer care.

 - Comprehensive cancer center.
 Mayo Clinic Cancer Center meets strict standards for a National Cancer Institute comprehensive cancer center, which recognizes scientific excellence and a multispecialty approach focused on cancer prevention, diagnosis and treatment.

 Mayo Clinic in Rochester, Minn., Mayo Clinic in Jacksonville, Fla., and Mayo Clinic in Scottsdale, Ariz., are ranked among the Best Hospitals for cancer by U.S. News & World Report.

 Mayo Clinic works with hundreds of insurance companies and is an in-network provider for millions of people.
 In most cases, Mayo Clinic doesn't require a physician referral.
 Some insurers require referrals or may have additional requirements for certain medical care.
 All appointments are prioritized on the basis of medical need.

-At Mayo Clinic in Arizona, doctors in the Breast Clinic diagnose and treat inflammatory breast cancer.
+At Mayo Clinic, doctors in the Breast Clinic diagnose and treat inflammatory breast cancer.
 Your team may include specialists from hematology/oncology, radiation oncology, general surgery, plastic and reconstructive surgery, and other areas if needed.